Vadim2090/Grants-Program/my_project_name.md

 ## Future Plans

-In the future, our main aim is to develop protocol architecture and economics concept based on user research.
+In the future our main goal is to develop protocol architecture and economics concept based on user research.
 Protocol should allow to build tools like (but lot limited to):
 - Recommender system for NFT marketplaces
-- Personalized user insenitives
+- Personalized user incentives
 - Affinity analysis
 - Product analytics tools
 - Open-source zero-party tracker